distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 # Hard part

-I hope you've read through this and want to understand Triton deeper than just writing kernels (especially because you can just find [already written highperf kernels](https://github.com/zinccat/Awesome-Triton-Kernels))
+I hope you've enjoyed this and are curious to dive deeper into Triton - not just to write kernels, but to understand how it really works under the hood (especially since you could always just use [pre-written high-performance kernels]((https://github.com/zinccat/Awesome-Triton-Kernels))).

 ## Compilation pipeline (what happens when you @triton.jit a function)
 - Triton parses the decorated Python function into a frontend AST and builds Triton-IR (a machine-independent IR tailored to Triton’s block-level model).